DMedina559/bsm-api-client/README.md

 BSM_USERNAME = "your_bsm_username"
 BSM_PASSWORD = "your_bsm_password"
-BSM_USE_SSL = False               # Set to True if BSM is served over HTTPS
+BSM_USE_SSL = False               # Set to True if BSM is served over HTTPS BSM_VERIFY_SSL = True                   # Set to False if using HTTPS with a self-signed cert

 # --- Optional: Setup Logging ---
 # Basic logging configuration